MiSs Rs ArT RoOm

 Day Three, Art Start

-1. Retrieve Margaret Preston Inspired Flowers for Assigned Tables
+1. Retrieve Crazy Bendable Pencil Drawings for Assigned Tables

-2. Set Up Studio Area (oil pastels, chalk, erasers, pencils, charcoal)
+2. Set Up Studio Area (sharpie markers, colored pencils, pencils)

 Lesson Activities

-1. Use color combinations (analogous, complementary, secondary) to fill in the positive space (flower) of the flower drawings
+1. Use color combinations (secondary, primary, analogous) to fill in the positive space (pencil) of the pencil drawings

 Artist Examples